aaronjeline/podlators/README.md

 with various capabilities.
 It is the source package for the Pod::Man and Pod::Text modules included with Perl.*
-This is a slightly modified package which supports the build api
+This is a slightly modified package which supports the build api It's really a work in progress and not intended for public use yet

 ## Description